 Dance movement psychotherapist

-If you enjoy movement and dance and want to help make a difference to people's lives, this could be the career for you
+If you enjoy movement and dance and want to make a positive impact on people's lives, this could be the career for you

-Dance movement psychotherapists use movement and dance as a method of expression to help individuals explore their feelings without necessarily having to talk or communicate in the traditional manner.
-The aim is to enable personal, emotional, cognitive, spiritual, physical and social integration and development.
+Dance movement psychotherapists use movement and dance as a form of expression to help individuals explore their feelings without the need for traditional verbal communication.
+Their aim is to facilitate personal, emotional, cognitive, spiritual, physical and social integration and development.

 You'll provide support to groups or individuals of all ages, including those with: